darknesslake/darknesslake/README.md

 - 👋 Hi, I’m Denis
-- 👀 I’m interested in AI and GameDev
+- 👀 I’m interested in AI
-- 🌱 I’m currently learning ML + Data Science
 - 📫 How to reach me: vabcax@gmail.com

 <!---